HashemSami/reactnd-project-myreads/README.md

 # MyReads Project

 This is a project for the final assessment for Udacity's React Fundamentals course.
+The project is creating UI using React for displaying books in a personal library, and adding more books to it using a search page.

 ## TL;DR